StevenBlack/hosts/readme_template.md

 (Optionally) First create custom hosts files as per [the instructions](#how-do-i-control-which-sources-are-unified).

-Then run the following command to have everything setup.
+Then run the following command in that same directory.
+Set extensions to your preference.

 ```sh
 docker run --pull always --rm -it -v /etc/hosts:/etc/hosts -v "${PWD}:/pwd" \